LeyangXue/NetworkReduction/README.md

 The package can be ignored if do not run the approximately coarse-graining code

 * prunconnected.py
-The package provide the basic function for kplexes.py.
+The package provides the basic function for kplexes.py.

 * noprun.py
-The package provide the basic function for kplexes.py.
+The package provides the basic function for kplexes.py.

 ## Install and Run